florian-berger/NPWS-PasswordChecker/CONTRIBUTION.md

 ### Obtain Syncfusion license
 As first step, **everyone** developing the software has to obtain their own Syncfusion license.
 You may choose between a [Community License](https://www.syncfusion.com/products/communitylicense) or a [commercial license](https://www.syncfusion.com/sales/teamlicense).
 For more information about the Syncfusion licensing, take a look at the [SYNCFUSION-LICENSE](SYNCFUSION-LICENSE) file.

+After obtaining a license, create an environment variable in your users context with the name "PasswordChecker_SyncFusion_License".
+As value, save the license key.
+Make sure that the generated license key matches the currently used SyncFusion version **24.2.6**.

+### Get access to Netwrix Password Secure
+[Netwrix Password Secure](https://passwordsafe.com/) is a enterprise password manager.
+A SDK is provided for accessing secrets in external projects.
+To gain access to this SDK and to access your database with it, you must fulfill one of the following requirements:
+1. Have a license of the level **Enterprise Plus** installed on your server
+2. You're using a database in a MSP environment

+If one of the requirements is matching, place the SDK's `.dll` files in the folder `C:\Dev\SDKs\Netwrix Password Secure\9.0.1.30479`.

 ## Did you find a bug?
 * **Do not open an issue if the bug ins in the Netwrix Password Secure SDK/API!** Instead, report this to their Support Team.
 * Ensure that the issue is not yet reported.
 For this, use the [issues tab](https://github.com/florian-berger/NPWS-PasswordChecker/issues) of this repository.